-Nestled between Oregon’s Cascade Mountains and the beautiful Coast Range, the Willamette Valley is home to two thirds of the state’s wineries, but there’s so much more.
-Your days can be spent jumping from a tasting room to a whitewater-rafting adventure to a hike through old-growth trees ending at a pristine waterfall.
+Nestled between Oregon’s Cascade Mountains and the beautiful Coast Range, the Willamette Valley is home to two-thirds of the state’s wineries—and so much more.
+Your days can be spent jumping from a tasting room to a whitewater-rafting adventure to a hike through old-growth trees that ends at a pristine waterfall.
 And you can even look for ornaments hidden throughout the Willamette National Forest, which also doubles as a contest entry.

-Throughout the Willamette Valley’s many thriving downtown districts, you can spend your afternoons browsing local shops filled with handmade crafts and farmers markets selling fresh produce and local crafts.
+Throughout the Willamette Valley’s many thriving downtown districts, you can spend your afternoons browsing local shops filled with handmade creations and farmers markets selling fresh produce and local crafts.
 Or you can enjoy an urban wine tour, visit a historic museum or play with the animals at a sweet farm stay.

-Spark joy on a loved one’s face this holiday season by giving them a gift that takes them back to a memorable time in the Willamette Valley.
+Spark joy on a loved one’s face this holiday season by giving them a gift that transports them to the Willamette Valley.
 Here are some ideas to get you started.
 Don’t worry, there’s no harm in treating yourself, too.

 Shopping Districts in the Willamette Valley

 For the wine lovers on your list, you’re in luck.
-You can splurge in Newberg, where visitors can explore the 12 Tastes of Newberg in the charming, walkable downtown area — filled with spots for locally made gifts, fun eateries and coffee spots.
+You can splurge in Newberg, where visitors can “Wake up in Wonder” to explore the charming, walkable downtown area — filled with spots for locally made gifts, fun eateries and coffee spots.
 Make your way through charming Dundee, Dayton and McMinnville for more wine-focused treasures.
-Along the Interstate-5 corridor, find vibrant downtown districts filled with locally owned shops, like those in Salem, Corvallis and Eugene, where dozens of businesses are open for in-person shopping or curbside pickup.
+Along the Interstate-5 corridor, find vibrant downtown districts filled with locally owned shops, like those in Salem, Corvallis and Eugene, where dozens of businesses are filled with one-of-a-kind gifts.
 Find handmade art created on-site, jewelers and home decor to decorate for the holidays.
-Antiquers will have a blast finding treasures in downtown Canby and at Albany Antique Mall in downtown Albany.
+Antiquers will have a blast finding treasures in downtown Canby, Mollola and at Albany Antique Mall in downtown Albany.
 Many businesses offer online shopping and gift certificates for those who’d rather do their shopping from home.